 There are several ways you can report a bias incident.
 The staff at these offices are trained to be sensitive to student, staff and community concerns.

-- VIOLATIONS OF THE UNIVERSITY OF MICHIGAN'S STANDARD PRACTICE GUIDE
+VIOLATIONS OF THE UNIVERSITY OF MICHIGAN STANDARD PRACTICE GUIDE

-The University is committed to providing safe spaces for community members to report an incident.
-People from all backgrounds are invited to report and share.
-The staff of these offices has been trained to be welcoming and sensitive to student, staff and community concerns.
+The University is committed to providing safe spaces for all community members to report a bias-related incident.
+People from all backgrounds are invited to report.
+The staff of these offices has been trained to be welcoming and sensitive to student, faculty, staff. and community concerns.

 WHAT HAPPENS NEXT?